NWSpitfire/Ender-3-Stealthburner-Edition/README.md

 This documentation is a Work In Progress and will be updated over time, however the 3D Printer is fully functional and works correctly at this point.

-CAD Model status: Incomplete
+CAD Model status: Incomplete - use at your own risk Printer Status: Beta.

-Printer Status: Release.
+Credit for 3rd Party files used;

+Stealthburner (Missing from CAD Model) - Voron Design KlackEnder (Missing from CAD Model) - kevinakasam Creality MCU Board mount (Not used in CAD model but required - CAD Model Board mount deprecated) - DemoSTH (https://www.teamfdm.com/files/file/170-ender-3pro-switchwire/)